nnmfnwl/dexinstaller/doc/wallet.setup.md

   2. Setup wallet to existing environment, no update of existing components [>>>](https://github.com/nnmfnwl/dexsetup.cli.installer/blob/main/doc/wallet.setup.md#2-setup-wallet-to-existing-environment-no-update-of-existing-components)
   3. Automatically choose to setup or update wallet and environment [>>>](https://github.com/nnmfnwl/dexsetup.cli.installer/blob/main/doc/wallet.setup.md#3-automatically-choose-to-setup-or-update-wallet-and-environment)

-#### 1. Setup Wallet and environment as GUI+CLI from scratch, no update of existing components found
+#### 1. Setup Wallet and environment as GUI+CLI from scratch, no update if existing components found
   * detect if tor is already configured
   * detect if to use sudo or su
   * install all related system packages